J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: June 30, 2017

+**Today's Progress**: Still feeling very sick.
+Wanted to do something even if small so I set up a test Wordpress install.
+I don't know what I'll do with it, but I want to at least learn to make themes.
+After that updated some more personal work.

+**Thoughts:** I feel so behind only just learning Wordpress now.
+I've always been a static site person - I learnt HTML in the late Geocities days so static has always been how I work.
+But even if I don't get much personal use from Wordpress I think it's worth learning.
+I lost an interview chance for not knowing any back end stuff, I don't want to lose any more.

+**Link to work:** None today.

+### Day 17: June 29, 2017

+**Today's Progress**: Nope, its a full blown sick day...

 ### Day 16: June 28, 2017

 **Today's Progress**: None today.
 Things piled up too much and I needed a break.
 Back to work tomorrow!